number571/go-peer/cmd/hidden_lake/helpers/traffic/README.md

 <img src="_images/hlt_logo.png" alt="hlt_logo.png"/>

 The `Hidden Lake Traffic` is an application that saves traffic passed through HLS.
 The saved traffic can be used by other applications when they were offline.
 HLT provides an API for loading and unloading messages.
-Messages are stored in the database based on the "ring" structure.
+Messages are stored in the inmemory database based on the "ring" structure.
 Thus, new messages will overwrite the old ones after some time.
-Can act as a TURN server for HLS's or other P2P nodes with go-peer protocol.
+Can act as a TURN server for HLS's or other P2P nodes with GP/12 protocol.

 > More information about HLT in the [habr.com/ru/post/717184](https://habr.com/ru/post/717184/ "Habr HLT")